IbHansen/modelflow-manual/papers/modelbook/content/introduction.md

 Please send any suggestions and comments to Ib
 ```

-The purpose of this Jupyter Book is to introduce
+The purpose of this [Jupyter Book](https://jupyterbook.org/en/stable/intro.html) is to show some examples of different models in the **Modelflow** (aka **PCIM 2.0**) framework.

+This Jupyterbook is **displaying** a number of individual notebooks which each shows different aspects of the model and the framework.
+Most of the notebooks can be executed in the cloud.
+Either through [Google Colab](https://colab.research.google.com/) or [Mybinder](https://mybinder.org/)

+For more information on the capabilities of the framework look in [this manual](https://ibhansen.github.io/mfbook).
+It is based on the
-the handeling of [World Bank's macroeconomic and fiscal model\(MFMod\)](https://openknowledge.worldbank.org/handle/10986/32217) in python.
-This is acomplished through a python library: ```modelflow```.
+the handeling of the [World Bank's macroeconomic and fiscal model\(MFMod\)](https://openknowledge.worldbank.org/handle/10986/32217)

 ModelFlow is a Python library developed to leverage on the Pandas data management library and the broader Python ecosystem.
 Using Modelflow you can:
  - Solve models